“A good digestion turneth all to health.” George Herbert

 Reduce your stress

 Yes, this is easier said than done.
 But consider this: Your gut has millions of neurons receiving messages from your brain and sending messages back.
 When you’re under chronic stress, you’re more vulnerable to stomach ulcers and other upsets.
-Plus, when you’re stressed, your adrenal glands release more of the fight-or-flight hormone cortisol, which can lead to cramping as the body redirects resources from your intestines to your running and fighting mucles in your arms and legs.
+Plus, when you’re stressed, your adrenal glands release more of the fight-or-flight hormone cortisol, which can lead to cramping as the body redirects resources from your intestines to your running and fighting muscles in your arms and legs.

 Chew your food well